Guidelines on Publishing Ethics

 - The peer-review form is available at the journal’s website, as well as the rules of the peer-review process.

-- Opera historica checks plagiarism on the basis of COPE flowcharts (http://publicationethics.org/flowcharts) as well as cases of disputable authorship.
+- Opera historica checks plagiarism during the peer-review process and on the basis of COPE flowcharts (http://publicationethics.org/flowcharts) as well as cases of disputable authorship.

 - The journal does not require any fees or charges from the authors.